 Cat Nail Clippers

 Okay we’re almost done.
-I know that’s a lot but there are a few more bits to make your dog grooming toolkit complete.
+We know that’s a lot to take in, but there are a few more items to make your dog grooming toolkit complete.

 Muzzles (1 Small, 1 Medium, and 1 Large)

 Some dogs are very well behaved, some dogs not so much.
 A muzzle will help keep everyone safe and keep the dog calm.